Everyone goes through periods of sadness.

 I could go on and on.

-Write down as many alternative interpretations as you can.
+Write down at least five alternative interpretations.
 The more you write, the more you will realize that your interpretation is just one of many.

 Remember, this isn’t about getting rid of sadness, but about gaining clarity.

 This exercise is meant to show you how we create our experience.